 Today, Charis and I continue to create our singular mosaics, using our combined skills and creativity to push the boundaries of what is possible.
 Each piece we create is a testament to the power of collaboration and the beauty of traditional art forms.

-Attention to detail, with each element carefully chosen and placed to create a cohesive and harmonious whole.
 The resulting artwork is visually striking and intellectually stimulating, encouraging viewers to reflect on the intricate relationship between traditional and modern art techniques.

 Vira Konstanta